garden-io/garden/docs/reference/commands.md

         # The module spec, as defined by the provider plugin.
         spec:

-            # POSIX-style filename to write the resolved file contents to, relative to the path of the module source
-            # directory (for remote modules this means the root of the module repository, otherwise the directory of
-            # the module configuration).
-            #
-            # Note that any existing file with the same name will be overwritten.
-If the path contains one or more
-            # directories, they will be automatically created if missing.
-            targetPath:

-            # By default, Garden will attempt to resolve any Garden template strings in source files.
-Set this to
-            # false to skip resolving template strings.
-Note that this does not apply when setting the `value` field,
-            # since that's resolved earlier when parsing the configuration.
-            resolveTemplates:

-            # The desired file contents as a string.
-            value:

-            sourcePath:

         # The name of the parent module (e.g. a templated module that generated this module), if applicable.
         parentName: